hashicorp/terraform-provider-aws/website/docs/r/dynamodb_kinesis_streaming_destination.html.markdown

   can only be one Kinesis streaming destination for a given DynamoDB table.

 * `approximate_creation_date_time_precision` - (Optional) Toggle for the precision of Kinesis data stream timestamp.
 The values are either MILLISECOND or MICROSECOND.
+If no value is specified, the precision will be set to MILLISECOND.

 ## Attribute Reference